abhitpahwa/parallel_and_distributed_computing/README.md

 - pdc_lab6_a.c : producer-consumer problem using sections and critical in omp
 - pdc_lab6_b.c : producer-consumer problem using sections and locks in omp
 - pdc_lab6_c.c : create 2 child process; use one to print prime numbers and other for armstrong numbers from 1 to 1000
+- pdc_lab6_d.c : print the prime numbers using sequential code of sieve of eratosthenes
 - pdc_lab7_a.c : print the result of multiplication of 2 matrices using sequential code
 - pdc_lab7_b.c : print the result of multiplication of 2 matrices using omp with outermost loop parallelized
 - pdc_lab7_c.c : print the result of multiplication of 2 matrices using omp with outer 2 loops parallelized
 - pdc_lab7_d.c : print the result of multiplication of 2 matrices using omp with all loops parallelized
 - pdc_lab7_e.c : print the prime numbers using sieve of eratosthenes with help of omp
 - pdc_lab7_f.c : print the prime numbers using sieve of eratosthenes with help of pthreads
-- create_matrix_100* 100.py : python script to create 100 * 100 matrices to be used in pdc_lab2_d.c,pdc_lab2_e.c,pdc_lab2_f.c,pdc_lab2_g.c,pdc_lab2_h.c
+- create_matrix_100* 100.py : python script to create 100 * 100 matrices
-- create_matrix_200* 200.py : python script to create 200 * 200 matrices to be used in pdc_lab1_c.c
+- create_matrix_200* 200.py : python script to create 200 * 200 matrices
 - matrix_100* 100_1.c : text file of matrix 1 created using create_matrix_100* 100.py
 - matrix_100* 100_2.c : text file of matrix 2 created using create_matrix_100* 100.py
 - matrix_200* 200_1.c : text file of matrix 1 created using create_matrix.py
 - matrix_200* 200_2.c : text file of matrix 2 created using create_matrix.py
-- textfile.txt : pdc_lab1_b.c requires a file with the given name; the text inside can be edited.
+- textfile.txt :  random text file, text inside can be edited.
-- textfile1.txt : pdc_lab4_b.c requires a file with the given name; the text inside can be edited.
+- textfile1.txt : random text file, the text inside can be edited.
-- name.txt : pdc_lab3_a.c requires a file with the given name; the text inside can be edited
+- name.txt : text file containing name, the text inside can be edited